Vehicle registration plates of Victoria: Current general series

 The older aaa-nnn combinations have been reissued to the public and dealers as a reflective white on black slimline on a limited but now expanded scale since June 2013 as demand for more white on black slimline plates grows.
 The plates were reissued from AAA-000, skipping those that are still in active registration.
 Particular serial combinations is manufactured then, customers receive them off the box at VicRoads service centres.
-As of December 2024, this numbering scheme has reached the DIZ-000 combination.
+As of May 2026, this numbering scheme has reached the EBA-000 combination.